Edward Hay (County Wexford): Book

 Hay's book was first published in 1803 as "History of the Insurrection of the County of Wexford, A. D. 1798".
 This was one of the first accounts of the Rebellion.
 It was reprinted many times, usually under the slightly altered title of "History of the Irish insurrection of 1798", presumably to appeal to a wider audience.
-Most of these reprints omit Hay's 1803 Introduction and Appendix, as well as his large fold-out map of Co.
-Wexford.
+Most of these reprints omit Hay's 1803 Introduction and Appendix, as well as his large fold-out map of County Wexford.
 Hay's original 1803 book is now scarce, but is now available on the Internet - less the map.
 However, an exact copy of his map was reprinted in Wheeler and Broadley's, "The War in Wexford: An Account of the Rebellion in the South of Ireland in 1798" (London & New York, 1910).

 Dublin

-Hay lived in Dublin in later years and was a prominent member of the Catholic Committee and a very active member of the Catholic Association.
+Hay lived in Dublin in his later years and was a prominent member of the Catholic Committee and a very active member of the Catholic Association.
 He was Secretary of the Catholic Association, 1806 - 1819.

 Biographies

-Margaret Ó'hÓgartaigh has produced both a thesis and a biography of Edward Hay.
+Margaret Ó hÓgartaigh produced both a thesis and a biography of Edward Hay.